 Why google deleted around 700 thousand apps from play store in 2017?

 Google has recently announced that it has wiped out around 700,000 harmful and suspicious apps from its Play Store in 2017.
+You may think why Google removed 700 thousand apps.
 If you compare the number with that in 2016, there has been a rise of nearly 70 percent in the deletion of apps by Google.
 Not only that, Google has banned nearly 100,000 Android developers from uploading any Android app in the Play Store from now onwards.
-The reason they were blacklisted is that they are the ones who repeatedly uploaded harmful apps breaking the guidelines of Play Store.
+This is why 700 thousand apps were removed and developers blacklisted who repeatedly uploaded harmful apps breaking the guidelines of Play Store.
 This is a known fact that Google tests an app thoroughly with its built-in scanner on Play Store before allowing a developer to make the app live for Android users to install.
 The question arises how could so many harmful apps pass the tests and make it to Play Store?

 How do these harmful app work operate?